hyperledger/indy-node/docs/source/node-state-diagnostic-tools.md

 nsdiff is intended to help understand how node state differs between different nodes in the same cluster or between a node and it's replayed state.
-It is not inteneded to lessen/reduce the need for in-depth understanding of the Indy codebase.
+It is not intended to lessen/reduce the need for in-depth understanding of the Indy codebase.

 **Assumptions**